 There is a shortcut to residency in Greece, known as the Golden Visa programme.
 Simply put, you invest €250,000 in property in Greece and receive residency in 60 days.
-In this time you must also get a Greek tax number and Greek bank account.
+During this time you must also get a Greek tax number and a Greek bank account.

 Doing this provides you with a 5-year renewable residency permit that also covers spouses and children.
 It also provides you with access to national healthcare and schooling.

 The advantage to this over standard citizenship application is that it’s generally quicker and saves a lot of paperwork.
 There are law firms that specialise in assisting with these visa applications, and they’ll handle much of the work for you.
 The process takes about two weeks and is open to both EU and non-EU nationals.

 There are local (Greek) law firms that provide assistance for residency applications.
 Many of these are based in Athens, which also means they speak good English too.
 If you live away from Athens then there will still be legal help available, but it’ll help to take a translator with you because their level of English won’t be as high.

 If you’re thinking of moving to Greece then renting a property can be a good idea before settling down permanently.
 This gives you a chance to familiarise yourself with the area and with local regulations.

 That said, the standard minimum rental contract is three years.
 You might be able to arrange a shorter let, but this will be on a case-by-case basis.
 Monthly payments will often be lower if you commit to a longer contract, however.

 As with anywhere else, rental prices vary massively depending on the area.
 In Athens, you can expect to pay around €9.50 per square metre, but only €5.25 per square metre in somewhere like rural Thessaloniki.
 The average rental price is around €7.40 per square metre.

 Most rental agreements require a deposit equivalent to two months rent, and utility bills may or may not be included in the rental price.